mihirchronicles/mihirchronicles.github.io/content/bookshelf/making-of-manager.md

     - Can I provide stability for an emotionally challenging situation?
 Your direct reports will bring their own experiences, motivations, hopes, fears, etc to the table.
 As a manager, you are going to have a lot of hard conversations: giving tough performance review feedback; letting someone go; and so on.
 - How to get people to do great work?
 A great way to think about this question is to flip it around.
 What gets in the way of doing good work?
 It really comes down to two possibilities:
     - They don't know how to do good work.
 This is usually because the person lacks the training they need.
 A big part of being a manager is hiring people with the right skills; another big part is providing the environment and training where people can improve their skills.
     - They know how to good work, but they aren't motivated.
 On possibility is that people don't know what good work looks like: defining standards of performance and providing lots of examples helps here.
 Another possibility is that they know exactly what good work looks like, but they aren't on board with what they are being asked to do.
 A huge part of management is inspiring people: if they aren't bought into the purpose, people will trudge along, and you won't get the best work from them.
-Note that you can't inspire people by just telling them to do something; the word "inspire" is not an accident—as a manager, you have to learn how to be inspirational.
+Note that you can't inspire people by just telling them to do something; the word "inspire" is not an accident-as a manager, you have to learn how to be inspirational.
 - All relationships are based on trust.
 If your employees don't trust you, or you don't trust them, you cannot work together effectively.
 Therefore, it's critical that employees know that you care about them, that you will always be honest with them, and they can always be honest with you.
 You know you've achieved this when the following three items are true:
     - Your reports regularly bring their biggest challenges to your attention.
 "A hallmark of a trusting relationship is that people feel like they can share their mistakes, challenges, and fears with you."
     - You and your reports regularly give each other critical feedback and it isn't taken personally.
 The only way you and your direct reports can get better is if you can tell each other what isn't working.
 This can feel a little bit awkward; that's normal.